A Beginner’s Guide to Madeira Wine

 - Rainwater a style of Madeira that’s mild and tends to be made with Tinta Negra Mole.

-Depending on who you talk to, there are anywhere from 5 to 8 producers, which is accurate depending on how you define a producer.
+Depending on who you talk to, there are anywhere from 5 to 8 producers of Madeira wine, which is accurate depending on how you define a producer.
 Do you include the producer who’s still building their stocks and has no product on the market?
 They’re making Madeira, but are waiting for it to age enough to be sold as Madeira wine.
 What about the producer who bottles finished wines?
 Is he a producer or a marketer?

 For the sake of ease and convenience, we’ve provided you with a list of Madeira Wine Houses to seek out at your leisure, but expect a more indepth article in the near future summarizing the style of each House.